Major League Baseball season hits snag with two games postponed due to COVID-19

 July 27 (Reuters) - Just four days after beginning a truncated coronavirus-delayed season, Major League Baseball encountered a serious obstacle on Monday with the postponement of games scheduled in Miami and Philadelphia due to COVID-19-related concerns.

-The Miami Marlins, who opened their season on Friday in Philadelphia, were scheduled to return home on Sunday ahead of their scheduled Monday home opener but put off traveling after a number of their players tested positive for the virus.
+The announcement was a potentially ominous development for MLB and other major professional sports leagues in the United States and Canada.
+The National Basketball Association and National Hockey League are scheduled to resume play this week after a hiatus of more than four months due to the pandemic.

-MLB said in a statement that the games were postponed while it "conducts additional COVID-19 testing" and that members of the Marlins team traveling party were self-quarantining in place while the league awaits the results.
-COVID-19 is the respiratory disease caused by the novel coronavirus.
+The United States leads the world in coronavirus cases and deaths, with infections rising in numerous states.

-The coronavirus pandemic has played havoc with professional sports worldwide, delaying the start of seasons, forcing the cancellation or postponement of major events, pushing the Summer Olympics planned for Japan back by a year and leading to major questions about health risks for athletes and others.
+The Miami Marlins, who opened their season on Friday in Philadelphia, were scheduled to return to Florida on Sunday for their scheduled Monday home opener but put off traveling after a number of their players tested positive for the virus.

-The National Basketball Association and National Hockey League are scheduled to resume their pandemic-interrupted seasons later this week.
-U.S. collegiate sports also are in flux, with some conferences scrubbing fall competition and others struggling with how best to proceed.
+MLB said in a statement the two games were postponed while it "conducts additional COVID-19 testing" and that members of the Marlins team traveling party were self-quarantining in place while the league awaits the results.

 According to an ESPN report, eight Miami players and two coaches tested positive after the latest round of testing on Sunday.
 That came after four Marlins players received positive test results during the team's trip to Philadelphia.